Away With The Steiners

 Checking out the musket holes at Christ Church in Russell, Bay of Islands.

-Te Rawhiti and the back roads to Russell
+8. Te Rawhiti & the Back Road to Russell

 We’d done the passenger and car ferry to Russell before, so made an adventure out of it and spent the day roadtripping.